ruddell/generator-jhipster-ionic/README.md

 # To Do
 - Entity CRUD Pages
 - Admin Pages
-- Re-enable ESLint
+- Re-enable ESLint - app folder is ignored in .eslintignore
-- Simplify testing on a device

 # Thanks To